In this section, we introduce the materials we use for our instruments:

 Origin: India

-Rosewood is highly prized tonewood and it’s one of the most popular woods ever used for the construction of musical instruments.
-From 2017 Rosewood is listed in the international CITES* Convention for the Protection of Species endangered by Extinction.
+Rosewood is a prized material and one of the most popular woods used in musical instrument construction.
+In 2017, it was added to the international CITES* convention for the protection of endangered species.

 Where we use it: